fpgmaas/cookiecutter-poetry/README.rst

     git push -u origin main

-Finally, install the environment with ``make install``.
+Finally, install the environment with `make install`.

-If you want to deploy to Pypi or Artifactory automatically on each release, you need to set some secrets in your repository on Github.
-For more information, see `the documentation <https://fpgmaas.github.io/cookiecutter-poetry/features/releasing.html>`_.
+You are now ready to start development on your project!
+The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

+To finalize the set-up for publishing to PyPi or Artifactory through CI/CD, see `here <https://fpgmaas.github.io/cookiecutter-poetry/features/publishing/#set-up-for-pypi>`_.
+For activating the automatic documentation with MkDocs, see `here <https://fpgmaas.github.io/cookiecutter-poetry/features/mkdocs/#enabling-the-documentation-on-github>`_.

 Acknowledgements